jaikedia/jaikedia.github.io/README.md

 4. Enhanced Random Forest model performance through optimization, improving F1 score from 0.74 to 0.77
 5. Conducted sensitivity analysis using Convolutional Neural Networks (CNN) to improve prediction accuracy
 6. Validated the practical applicability of ML-based classification through industry stakeholder collaboration

 #### Publications:
-1. Journal Paper: "Machine learning-based automated classification of worker-reported safety reports in construction."
+A. Journal Paper: "Machine learning-based automated classification of worker-reported safety reports in construction."
 Journal of Information Technology in Construction

-2. Conference Paper: "Classification of safety observation reports from a construction site: An evaluation of text mining approaches."
+B. Conference Paper: "Classification of safety observation reports from a construction site: An evaluation of text mining approaches."
 PMI Research & Academic Virtual Conference

 ##### This research demonstrates the potential of machine learning in automating safety report classification, offering significant efficiency gains in construction safety management.
 The developed models can help safety managers quickly identify and respond to safety concerns, ultimately contributing to improved workplace safety.